-This course entails essential steps in preparing and obtaining a position in the field of Law Enforcement.
+This course entails essential steps in preparing and obtaining a position in the field of law enforcement and other related criminal justice fields.
 Students will explore the various aspects of each setting from an organizational perspective.
 Resume, letter of application and portfolio tools will be created.
 Practical applications for job interviewing will take place along with learning from area employers how to conduct a successful interview.
-Part of the course will be devoted to the preparation and execution of building physical agility.
+Part of the course will be devoted to assessing a baseline of physical readiness for the LE Academy entrance fitness test.

-Restricted to students admitted to the following program(s): 10-504-1, 10-504-5
+Prerequisite(s): 504-900 Intro to Criminal Justice and 504-901 Constitutional Law and 504-902 Criminal Law and 504-903 Professional Communications and 504-170 Corrections, Intro to Restricted to students admitted to the following program(s): 10-504-1, 10-504-5

-504-104 | CJ Orientation and Success Sem // 1 Credit
+504-104 | CJ Orientation and Success Sem // 1 Credits